-Prerequisites: 6.620\ or 6.621\ or 6.600 (CR) or 6.021D\.
-1 unit chosen from 10.311A, 10.321A, 10.301, 10.331 or 45.101 or equivalent.
-(In 1982 this may be taken as a co-requisite.)
+Prerequisites: 6.620\ or 6.621\ or 6.600 (CR) or 6.021D\, 1 unit chosen from: 10.311A, 10.321A, 10.301, 10.331 or 45.101 or equivalent.
 Excluded: 6.622.

 The use of computers for solving problems with a substantial mathematical and operational research content; includes use of some standard software packages.
 Topics selected from: descrete event simulation, the SIMULA programming language; pseudo random number generation; simple queueing theory; applications of mathematical programming; statistical calculations; critical path methods; computer graphics, artificial intelligence.